Maxim-Mal/sweet_bear/README.md

 `nmp run start`

 ## Notice:
-Please view this project in Chrome brawser, due to minnor bugs in other browsers.
+Please view this project in Chrome browser, due to minnor bugs in other browsers.